 If you do not have a low breast milk supply, then it is best not to worry about consuming extra amounts of these foods, as they might cause an oversupply of milk.

-A mothers milk can take anything from three to five days to come in after birth.
-These first few days should be spent comfort feeding your baby, this will encourage your body to start producing milk.
+A mother's milk can take three to five days to come in after birth.
+These first few days should be spent comfort-feeding your baby, encouraging your body to start producing milk.

-It is essential that a mother breastfeed every two hours, even if she thinks nothing is coming out.
-Your breasts will start to produce milk on a supply and demand basis.
-Hand expression and pumping is a great way to encourage your milk to come in.
+A mother must breastfeed every two hours, even if she thinks nothing is coming out.
+Your breasts will start to produce milk on a supply-and-demand basis.
+Hand expression and super pumping, aka power pumping, are great ways to encourage your milk to come in.
 Learn more about the delayed onset of breast milk here.